HydrologicEngineeringCenter/NSI/USSD_Outline.md

 ## Introduction/Background
 Describe what NSI is, how it has been used.
+The flooding on the Misouri River in 2011 required a team to develop after action reviews of the flood, which needed consistently developed structure inventories for the Missouri River and Mississippi River all the way to the coast.
+After that study, the approach was generalized to create an inventory for the entire Nation.
+This was driven by the Corps Water Management Systems (CWMS) National Implementation to drive down costs of developing consequence estimation models for the nation.

+Original NSI in 2011
+- HAZUS database converted to points.
+(Did we use the dysmetric approach in 2011? i dont think we did)
+- Used Hazus Earthquake Manual to define Nighttime population
+- Found many quality issues with the HAZUS data because we ran the entire nation algorithmically.
+NSI 2016
+- Incorporated Dysmetric Approach using NLCD urbanized data
+- Incorporated 2010 census population using LEHD data
+- Nighttime population assumptions based on LEHD data
+- Partnered with FEMA to produce Dysmetric HAZUS databases NSI 2018 "NSI 2.0"
+- Incorperated other sources of data
+  - Parcel Data from Corelogic
+  - Buisness data
+  - Schools data
+- Restricted ability to share due to source data

+Through the development of this inventory relationships between the developers and the FEMA HAZUS team have grown through the years, resulting in multiple interagency collaborations.
+Each collaboration collectively improved the capabilities of each agency.
+This paper outlines our next collaborative effort.

 ### Purpose
 Describe the purpose and use cases of the NSI
 ### Historic Versions